-This is the first part of a three-part series on the use of a spousal lifetime access trust (or SLAT) to eliminate the risk of changes in the estate and gift tax system.
-This first article focuses on the separation of legacy assets from lifetime assets and why that is important.
-The second article will explore the SLAT as a planning solution to address the difficulties of making that separation.
-Finally, the third article deals with some design challenges that need to be managed in building a perfect SLAT (or SLATs).
+This is the second article of a three-part series on the use of a spousal lifetime access trust (or SLAT) to eliminate the risk of changes in the estate and gift tax system.
+The first article focused on the separation of legacy assets from lifetime assets and why that is important.
+This second article explores the SLAT as a planning solution to address the difficulties of making that separation.
+Finally, the third article addresses some design challenges that need to be managed in building a perfect SLAT (or SLATs).

 In the first article in this series, we focused on the distinction between lifetime and legacy assets.
 Lifetime assets are those that you are going to liquidate and spend down during your lifetime.
 Legacy assets are all your assets that are not lifetime assets; in other words, those that you will own when you die.
 For most people, the process of calculating which of their assets are legacy vs lifetime assets is a two part process: (1) determine, based on assumptions, how much of your assets, income and appreciation you will spend for you personally, for your wishes, hopes, dreams and desires (these are your lifetime assets), and (2) based on those same assumptions, how much of your assets, income and appreciation you will not spend (these are your legacy assets).
 Once this calculation is complete the next step, in theory, is simple.
 Give away your legacy assets immediately.

 As stated in the first article, the major challenge is the assumptions that go into this calculation.
 If those assumptions are relatively accurate, the strategy of giving away legacy assets and keeping only lifetime assets achieves the goal of maximizing the impact of your wealth on the people and causes you care about.
 But, if the assumptions are incorrect, there is a risk that you will run out of money.
 That risk causes most clients to make overly conservative assumptions, exposing too much of their wealth to creditors and taxes.